-Evacuation drills are conducted each semester.
-During these drills, if you notice anything that may cause a safety concern during a real evacuation please notify the Department of Public Safety.
+Evacuation drills were not conducted in 2020, 2021 due to COVID-19 pandemic.
+Evacuation drills will resume in 2022.
+During these drills, if you notice anything that may cause a safety concern during a real evacuation, please notify the Department of Public Safety.
 These drills are also evaluated to make further improvements to the evacuation policy and procedure.

 Evacuation drills are not announced and are also conducted with volunteer Fire Wardens who act as support for the Department of Public Safety.